Remembering the night Luka Modric entered the pantheon of ‘world class’

-Luka Modrić is a Real Madrid mainstay and widely regarded as one of the best midfielders in the world.
+Luka Modric has been a Real Madrid mainstay for 10 years and is widely regarded as one of the best midfielders in the world.
 But it could all have been so different for the former Tottenham man…

 Modric had established himself as arguably Spurs’ most influential player by the time he departed White Hart Lane in 2012, but when it comes to Real Madrid, past achievements count for little.

 Best player at the last World Cup?
 Well, you’re not the best player here.
 Star of another league?
 Doesn’t matter, you’ll be starting again at the Bernabeu.

 This was arguably especially true of the pre-Decima era, with loyal supporters so keen to celebrate their new heroes that it felt as though expectation could tip over into demand.

 There are the privileged few who are afforded more time, of course, almost exclusively local ‘golden boys’, but for everyone else, fan approval is as close as possible to a meritocracy at the top level.

 Those who arrive as lesser lights can earn themselves hero status, but those that arrive with big reputations need to back it up on the pitch before goodwill evaporates.